 You may need to wear a lead apron to protect some parts of your body when you have an X-ray.
 The radiation released during an X-ray is very less.

 X-rays are standard procedures, so you won’t be required to take special steps to prepare for one.
 However, you should wear loose, comfortable clothing in which it is easy for you to move around.
 You may be asked to wear a gown provided by the facility and remove jewelry or metallic items from the body.

 Sometimes, you may be asked to take a contrast material before your X-ray.
 This will help improve the quality of the images.
 The contrast dye may contain barium or iodine compounds.
 You can take contrast dye in different ways, such as by drinking it, getting injected with it, or getting it as an enema before the test.

-You should inform your doctor if you have metal implants from previous surgeries as they can create an obstruction in production of a clear image.
+You should inform your doctor if you have metal implants from previous surgeries as they can obstruct the production of a clear image.

 In case your gastrointestinal tract is being X-rayed, you may be required to fast for some time before the test.
 You may also be required to avoid or limit drinking certain liquids.
-It is possible that you may be prescribed medication to empty your bowels.
+You may be prescribed medication to empty your bowels.